 Abstract: Protest, dissent, and other forms of contentious politics are risky endeavors for those living under authoritarian rule.
 Would-be resisters in such regimes often employ indirect and unobtrusive strategies to challenge governing policies and practices with they oppose.
 Though oblique, such strategies qualify as varieties of political “claims-making” insofar as they articulate political grievances and demand change.
 Yet not all resistance possesses this expressive, claims-making character.
 This paper analyzes unobtrusive resistance connected with the practice of religious charity in contemporary China, drawing on a case study of an evangelical Christian drug treatment program to do so.
 Although such charity typically embodies regime-friendly attitudes, like patriotism and concern for the public welfare, at times it challenges party-state efforts to control and contain religion.
 It does so by repurposing the non-religious spaces and activities of faith-based charity into sites and modalities of religion.
 Repurposing eschews the contentious claims-making typical of protest and dissent, and instead constitutes a kind of “claim-staking” resistance: purpose-driven behaviors that transform the meanings and functions of spaces, organizations, and activities in ways unanticipated by the regime.
 Through their claim-staking activities, practitioners of faith-based charity enlarge the social space of religion beyond what the party-state formally allows.

 The religious revival that began in China in the late 1970s has been accompanied by instances of protest and dissent rooted in religion.
-High-profile cases, such as those involving Falun Gong adherents and Wenzhou Christians, illustrate how religious beliefs, practices, and organizations can facilitate collective contention directed at the regime.
-These cases also underscore the risks of challenging the regime in overt and unambiguous ways.
+High-profile cases, such as those involving Falun Gong adherents and Wenzhou Christians, illustrate how religious beliefs, practices, and organizations can facilitate collective contention directed at China’s governing regime.
+These cases also underscore the risks of challenging political authorities in overt and unambiguous ways.
 Given these risks, Chinese religious adherents, like their non-religious compatriots, often employ indirect, unobtrusive strategies to resist the policies and practices of the party-state.

-This chapter analyzes unobtrusive strategies of resistance bound up with the practice of religious charity.
+This chapter analyzes such forms of resistance bound up with the practice of religious charity.
 Faith-based charity may seem an unlikely subject for a volume concerned with dissent and protest.
 Such charity typically reflects values and attitudes such as compassion, patriotism, and dedication to the common good—not opposition to or disgruntlement with the party-state or its actions.
 Yet at times religious charity challenges government policies and practices, in particular those aimed at excluding religion from other areas of social, cultural, and economic life.
 It confounds these through a process this author terms “repurposing,” in which the secular locations and activities of charity are converted into sites and modalities of religion.
 The sacralizing consequences of repurposing complicate the secular objectives of the Communist party-state.

 Repurposing is distinct from other activities typically defined as resistance, such as the contentious politics of protest and dissent.
 Contentious politics can be understood as a form of political “claims-making.”
 Through contentious collective action, mobilized groups make claims on and demands of power holders in the hopes of changing how, by whom, and for what ends power is exercised.
 In contrast, repurposing eschews the direct articulation of political claims to the powers-that-be.
 Repurposing is not so much a claims-making as a “claim-staking” endeavor.
 Like a homesteader who takes possession of a plot of land through purposive action that alters the plot’s meaning and function, charity practitioners occupy the secular sites and programs of charity and, through faith-infused practices, repurpose these along religious lines.
 Repurposing expands the social space of religion beyond what is formally allowed, and in doing so circumvents barriers established to contain religion.